rolling-scopes-school/tasks/stage1/tasks/simon-says/README.md

 - Each new round presents a new **randomly generated** sequence based on the level of difficulty, with the sequence length **increasing by two symbols** each round (culminating in a 10-symbol sequence by the 5th round).
 - The user can use both **virtual** _(by clicking keys on the screen)_ and **physical** keyboards _(by pressing keys on their keyboard)_ to play the game.
 - Handling NumPad events **is not required**.
 NumPad inputs can be ignored during the game.
-- Pressing keys with symbols that are not part of the current difficulty level or are non-alphanumeric **must be ignored** during the game _(e.g. for the "Medium" level, pressing any not letter key must be ignored)_.
+- Pressing keys with symbols that are not part of the current difficulty level **must be ignored** during the game _(e.g. for the "Medium" level, pressing any not letter key must be ignored)_.

 ##### Initial game screen